ajithrnayak/ajith_blog/content/posts/2022-07-04---Set-up-dev-env-on-macOS/index.md

 #### Setup Mission Control

 During WWDC'22, Apple announced its new [Stage Manager](https://9to5mac.com/2022/06/29/stage-manager-on-mac/) feature on Macs, but long before that, I found managing or focusing on tasks and switching between apps/windows to be quite stressful.
-So, by utilising the existing features, namely Hot Corners and virtual desktops, I've grown quite accustomed to my setup.
+So, by utilising the existing features, namely Hot Corners and Virtual Desktops, I've grown quite accustomed to my setup.
 That's why, on every Mac I've used in the last decade, I've always started by configuring hot corners and a couple of virtual desktops with keyboard shortcuts.

 ![Mission Control on macOS](./mission_control.png)